-2. With the engine running smoothly check the no load voltage and frequency at Terminals T1 and T3 of the transfer switch.
-The voltage between T1 and T3 should be between 250 and 260 volts AC at a frequency of 61 to 61.5 Hertz (Hz).
+- Set selector switch to the "check" position; the engine-generator will crank and start automatically.
+If the engine fails to start, return selector switch to the "stop" position and refer to the trouble-shooting section of this manual. - 2.
+With the engine running smoothly, check the no load voltage and frequency at terminals T1 and T3 of the transfer switch.
+The voltage between T1 and T3 should be between 250 and 260 volts AC at a frequency of 61 to 61.5 hertz (Hz).
 Hz is the symbol for cycles per second.

-NOTE: The neutral/ground terminal bolt is located in bottom of the control panel.
+NOTE: The neutral/ground terminal bolt is located on the back wall of the control panel.

-T1 to N 125-130 VAC

-T3 to N 125-130 VAC

-NOTE: If for any reason during the checkout procedure the voltage and frequency are not correct, turn the selector switch to the "stop" position and refer to the trouble shooting procedures.
+T1 to N 125-130 vac T3 to N 125-130 vac NOTE: If for any reason during the checkout procedure the voltage and frequency are not correct, turn the selector switch to the "stop" position and refer to the trouble-shooting procedures.

-After verifying that the voltage and frequency are correct, turn the selector switch to the "stop" position.
+After verifying the voltage and frequency are correct, turn the selector switch to the stop position.
 The unit is now ready to be connected to commercial line power and load circuits.